middelmatigheid/taxi-price/README.md

 # taxi-price

-It is my first Go project - simplified version of the Yandex taxi price calculator - nothing fancy here, just a little practice for me
+This is my first Go project - simplified version of the Yandex taxi price calculator - nothing fancy here, just a little practice for me

 # Running the script